-The objectives of HEEHD 2019 are to:
+The mission objectives of the HEEHD 2021 conference are to:

 - Organize a scientific conference that invites peer-reviewed empirical research, from HBCUs/MSIs, focused on techniques and methods that effectively facilitate innovative R&D; technology transfer; and resulting product/service commercialization to address health disparities in minority populations with a special emphasis on children of color impacted by COVID -19.

 - Create an evidence-based blueprint to train HBCUs/MSIs to secure biomedical-related research funding, improve technology transfer capabilities, and license intellectual property (IP) to small businesses that have mission objectives to address health disparities with a special emphasis on COVID -19.